alyssavanerelli/alyssavanerelli.github.io/_posts/2022-04-30-JohnHeinzNWR.md

     </div>
 </div>
 <div class="caption">
-    From left to right: Painted Turtle and a group of Red-eared Sliders basking on a log.
+    From left to right: Eastern Painted Turtle and a group of Red-eared Sliders basking on a log.
 </div>